basilesportif/gall-guide/guide-docs/scry.md

 ### `%x` or `%y`?
 The `x` or `y` after the vane letter is called the `care`.
 The care indicates the response type expected
 * queries with `%y` produce a `cage` with mark `%arch` and vase type `arch`
+  - in practice, not all Gall agents return `arch` as the type: `%y` is often used to query for lists of `path`s.
 * queries with `%x` produce a cage with the mark at the end of the `path` queried; generally this mark will be `noun`

 ### Notes on `arch`